 Trial membership runs for 4 weeks only and gives you the opportunity to try us before making a larger financial commitment.
-If you love what you receive in those weeks then we ask you to go on to join up as a rest of year member.
-If you can’t do this for financial reasons please contact us and we will see what we can do to help.
+If you love what you receive in those weeks then we ask you to go on to join up as a rest of year member where you can choose to pay for the year or monthly.

-Rest of year membership is set up so you can join at any time and make a commitment to our project by paying for the remainder of the year up front.
+Rest of year membership is set up so you can join at any time and make a commitment to our farm by paying for the remainder of the year up front.

 Supporter member is for those of you who do not need any veg but would like to support our CSA project.